 55 or older special:

-(special prices for one and three year tags):
+(special prices for one and three year rabies vaccination):

-There are four ways to license your pet in Osceola County.
+There are currently three ways to license your pet in Osceola County.
 Click on the one that you want to use, or look at them all then decide.
 All forms of tag applications must be accompanied by a certificate of rabies vaccination from a licensed veterinarian.

 The rabies tag you receive from the veterinarian is not a County License.
 You must maintain a separate County License.
 Why?